johnnycopes/lunch-and-learn-scss/README.md

 #### How?

-1. Clone this repository onto your machine
+1. Clone this repository onto your machine and install all local dependencies with `npm install`
 2. Type `npm run start` in your console and smash the "Enter" button to fire up the dev server and launch the page
-3. All of the markup lives in HTML and its corresponding styles each live in their own numbered stylesheet